How to protect yourself in case of bond disputes

 Are you a property owner looking for help completing the Pre-Tenancy Condition Report?

-If this is your first time renting out your property, it pays to have a reputable and experienced building inspector, such as Vital Building & Pest Inspections, thoroughly inspect the property prior to handing it over to a property manager or tenant.
+If this is your first time renting out your property, it pays to have a reputable and experienced building inspector, such as Vital Building Inspections Sydney, thoroughly inspect the property prior to handing it over to a property manager or tenant.
 By having someone come to your property to identify any potential trouble spots, such as pest infestation or damage or maintenance issues, you are able to have them fixed before someone moves in and potentially make it worse or be injured.